AlanHohn/mermaid-preview/README.md

 * Save function (SVG / PNG).
 SVG is easiest since we just have to grab the content that is already going into the DOM.
-* Customizable CSS.
-At the moment the default one is being used.
 * Support for embedded content.
 It would be especially nice to be able to embed a `mermaid` code block into a Markdown document and have it rendered, either in a separate panel or in the excellent [Markdown Preview plugin][mp].